Houston

 • Weak emotional connection to the brand

-Important content like musician spotlights and student programs was hidden or hard to engage with.
+Critical content like musician spotlights and student programs were either hidden or difficult to engage with.

 • Cluttered layouts